-The SOP does not furnish living quarters for its students.
+The School of Pharmacy does not furnish living quarters for its students.
 Housing is individual and each student makes his/her own arrangements.
 Most students live in apartments or houses in the community.
-Apartment guides may be obtained from the SOP, Office of Student Affairs.
+Apartment guides may be obtained from the School of Pharmacy, Office of Student Affairs.

-Amarillo TTUHSC Student Senate
+Amarillo HSC Student Senate

-The Office of Professional Affairs serves as sponsor and provider of staff support to SOP Senators to the Amarillo TTUHSC Student Senate, which was established to foster better relationships between the students in all three schools.
+The Office of Professional Affairs serves as sponsor and provider of staff support to School of Pharmacy Senators to the Amarillo HSC Student Senate, which was established to foster better relationships between the students in all three schools.

-The following are contact numbers for additional offices with the SOP:
+The following are contact numbers for additional offices with the School of Pharmacy.